 6. Chai Walla

 Something a bit different for our next entry.
-Chai Walla specializes in Indian street food and in fact started their life out as a roaming kitchen van.
-They’ve since found full time premises and now that everyone know where to find them, they are always very busy.
+Chai Walla specializes in Indian street food and in fact, started its life out as a roaming kitchen van.
+They’ve since found full-time premises and now that everyone knows where to find them, they are always very busy.
 There are lots of different dishes on offer so there is bound to be something to suit your taste buds, you can also follow them on Facebook to watch them testing out new recipes.

 Chai Walla